openMF/mifos-gazelle/docs/MIFOSX.md

 - **Pentaho per-tenant routing needs a fixed plugin release.** The published plugin resolves its datasource in a way that can return another tenant's data.
 The fix is a two-line change, merged upstream into `openMF/mifos-reporting-plugin` ([PR #513](https://github.com/openMF/mifos-reporting-plugin/pull/513), `pentaho` branch), but **no fixed release has been published yet** and Gazelle installs the published artifact.
 Until a fixed release ships, treat multi-tenant report output as unreliable.
 Closing this needs either a new plugin release or a temporary class swap in the initContainer.
 - **The Workflow Engine, Credit Bureau and Loan Assessment images are temporary.** None of those projects publishes a container image, so all three are built from source and currently pushed to a personal DockerHub namespace.
 All three pins should move to `openMF` images once those are published — see [Building the Module Images](#building-the-module-images) for the build and publish commands.
 - **The Loan Assessment module only sees the `default` tenant.** The `enable-loan-events` initContainer enables external events on that tenant alone, so loan activity on `greenbank`, `bluebank` or `redbank` produces no events for it to consume.
+Widening it means editing that initContainer in `fineract-server-deployment.yaml`, not the module.
 - **No SMS or email provider is configured.** The message gateway accepts and records requests, but with no provider credentials it cannot deliver to a real handset or mailbox.
 Wiring a live provider is a deployment-time decision.
 - **`redbank` is not selectable in the web app.** It is seeded and waited on at deploy time, but absent from the web app's tenant list, so it is reachable through the API only.